-Major Cuts to State Government Operations.
-The budget plan accepts the Governor's ambitious proposal to cut 7.95% from departments' General Fund state operations budgets and a sweep of funding associated with many vacant positions (but now generally used for other state operations).
-These generally ongoing reductions collectively total about 10% of General Fund state operations costs and about \$3 billion of 2024-25 savings, including savings in the CDCR budget described above.
-The budget specifies that these reductions do not affect existing state employee labor agreements or collective bargaining rights.
+• State Operations.
+The Legislature's Plan accepts the Governor's ambitious 7.95% cut to most departments' General Fund state operations budgets and sweep of funding associated with many vacant positions, which collectively total about 10% of General Fund state operations and about \$3 billion of 2024-25 savings.
+The Legislature expects to be kept informed of the administration's progress throughout the year to achieve these savings and address impacts on public services that result.